momentohq/public-dev-docs/docs/introduction/what-is-serverless-caching.md

 - [Serverless as independent project platform](#serverless-as-independent-project-platform)

 Note that this page is focused on the conceptual reasons why Momento fits so well in serverless applications.
-If you want more practical advice on integrating Momento into your serverless application, check out our page on [using Momento with AWS Lambda](/guides/caching-with-aws-lambda).
+If you want more practical advice on integrating Momento Serverless Cache into your serverless application, check out our page on [using Momento Serverless Cache with AWS Lambda](/guides/caching-with-aws-lambda).

 ## Serverless as an operational model